JamesLavin/local_hexdocs/README.md

 git pull origin main
 ```

-### Specifying Hexdocs libraries you want to save locally
+### Specifying Hexdocs packages you want to save locally

-After pulling down this repository, the next step is `cd`-ing into the top directory of this repository and specifying which Elixir libraries you wish to pull documentation for.
+After pulling down this repository, the next step is `cd`-ing into the top directory of this repository and specifying which Elixir packages you wish to pull documentation for.

-If you do nothing, running `elixir save_hexdocs.ex` in this directory will download all Hexdoc files listed in the provided `default_libraries.txt`.
+If you do nothing, running `elixir save_hexdocs.ex` in this directory will download all Hexdoc files listed in the provided `default_packages.txt`.

-You can modify `default_libraries.txt` to add, remove, or comment out (with a leading "#") libraries, but this may make it hard to update this project in the future, so we recommend that you copy `default_libraries.txt` to a new `libraries.txt` file and modify that.
+You can modify `default_packages.txt` to add, remove, or comment out (with a leading "#") packages, but this may make it hard to update this project in the future, so we recommend that you copy `default_packages.txt` to a new `packages.txt` file and modify that.

-`libraries.txt` is listed in `.gitignore`, so updating this repository will not touch that file.
+`packages.txt` is listed in `.gitignore`, so updating this repository will not touch that file.
 You can safely make it your own.

 ### Running `LocalHexdocs`

-Once you're happy with your `libraries.txt` file, you can run this script to pull down the latest documentation for each library with this command, executed from the main directory :
+Once you're happy with your `packages.txt` file, you can run this script to pull down the latest documentation for each library with this command, executed from the main directory :

 ```
 elixir save_hexdocs.ex